Richard FitzRalph: Life

 FitzRalph was born into a well-off burgess family of Anglo-Norman/Hiberno-Norman descent in Dundalk, Ireland.
 He is noted as an ex-fellow and teacher of Balliol College, at the University of Oxford in 1325 (which is the earliest known record of him).
-By 1331, he was a Regent master in Theology, and soon after was made Vice-Chancellor of the university; this was an almost unparalleled achievement for someone still in his early thirties, let alone an Irishman (although Prince, in his "Worthies of Devon" makes the case for him being a Devonian).
+By 1331, he was a Regent master in Theology, and soon after was made Vice-Chancellor of the university; this was an almost unparalleled achievement for someone still in his early thirties, let alone an Irishman (although John Prince, in his "Worthies of Devon" makes the case for him being a Devonian and member of the Shillingford family.

 As Vice-Chancellor, FitzRalph was faced with the crisis caused by the famous secession of masters and students to found a university at Stamford in Lincolnshire, and it is thought that this issue may have caused his first visit to the Papal Court at Avignon in 1334.
 He returned to England the following year having been appointed Dean of Lichfield — "notwithstanding that he has canonries and prebends of Crediton and Bosham, and has had provision made for him of the Chancellorship of Lincoln and the canonries and prebends of Armagh and Exeter, all of which he is to resign".
 In 1337 he was again compelled to visit Avignon, where he remained until 1344.
 On 31 July 1346, he was consecrated Archbishop of Armagh.
 In both of these positions, he was revered as a thoughtful and competent administrator.

 From 1344, FitzRalph began to keep an account in diary form of his sermons.
 The shorter, less consequential ones were summarised, while the longer, more learned theological sermons were written in full.
 This was especially true for those he preached at Avignon.
 Both forms were written in Latin, and show his love of learning, shared by friends such as Richard of Bury.
 He is also believed to have sent many of his priests to study at Oxford to further their learning.
 His writings include his thoughts on infinity, predestination and free will.
 Like his fellow Irishmen Henry Crumpe and Dr. John Whitehead he was involved in a controversy with the Franciscan friars.
 He also clashed with the Archbishop of Dublin, John de St Paul, as they continued the century-old controversy over which of them had the right to claim the Primacy of Ireland.